sylvain1811/BDA-Project/README.md

     -- ...
 ```

-This is not really a problem since these multiple documents can be merge together
+This is not really a problem since these multiple documents can be merged together
 with a simple bash command from the root directory (i.e. wiki/):

 ```bash